 Coat a pyrex pie plate lightly with oil and place in oven.
 Soak challah or bread in warm water and squeeze out water, leaving softened bread.

 Remove the s-blade and add the shredding blade to the food processor.
-Shred the onions.
+Shred the last onion.
 Pour everything into a large mixing bowl and stir to combine.
 I like to use the stainless steel mixing bowl of my Kitchen Aid mixer, since it is a large, sturdy bowl with a handle for pouring,

 Carefully remove the sizzling pyrex pie plate from the oven.
 Pour the mixture into the pyrex pie plate and bake uncovered for one hour.
 When done, the onion kugel should be caramelized on top and bottom and soft and creamy on the inside.